Share your love

-Install and Configure Dnsmasq on Ubuntu 22.04
+Install and Configure Dnsmasq on Ubuntu 22.04: Best Setup

+In this guide, you will learn to Install and Configure Dnsmasq on Ubuntu 22.04.
 Dnsmasq is a lightweight DNS, TFTP, and DHCP server.
 It is intended to provide coupled DNS and DHCP service to a LAN.

 Dnsmasq accepts DNS queries and either answers them from a small, local, cache or forwards them to a real, recursive, DNS server.
-It loads the contents of /etc/hosts so that local hostnames which do not appear in the global DNS can be resolved and also answers DNS queries for DHCP-configured hosts.
+It loads the contents of /etc/hosts so that local hostnames that do not appear in the global DNS can be resolved and also answers DNS queries for DHCP-configured hosts.

 The Dnsmasq DHCP server supports static address assignments, multiple networks, DHCP-relay, and RFC3011 subnet specifiers.
 It automatically sends a sensible default set of DHCP options and can be configured to send any desired options, including vendor-encapsulated options.
 It includes a secure, read-only, TFTP server to allow net/PXE boot of DHCP hosts and supports BOOTP.